prisma/prisma/README.md

 ## Docs

-You can find comprehensive documentation for Photon in the [Prisma 2 docs](https://github.com/prisma/prisma2-docs/).
+You can find comprehensive documentation for Lift in the [Prisma 2 docs](https://github.com/prisma/prisma2-docs/).

 ## The Lift workflow